Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

+Well defined mappings will always compose associatively.
+The problem can be understood as an inconsistency in the domains where $f$ and $f^{-1}$ are defined.
+Either the image of $f^{-1}$ is not contained in the domain of $f$, or vice versa.
+In either case, $f^{-1}$ is not an inverse map to $f$, and there is no isomorphism of field variables.
+A more satisfactory account of background independence is given by the solution of \cite{KOSsingII}.
+But even here we do not find an isomorphism of the state spaces of different D-brane systems.
+We only find an isomorphism modulo gauge transformation, which is arguably enough.

-One interesting application is constructing backgrounds representing multiple D-branes.
-Such solutions, in particular, show that open SFT is capable of altering the gauge group of the massless excitations on the D-brane.
-A curious feature of open string backgrounds is that they can be superimposed to create new backgrounds.
-That is, given a D-brane represented by $\BCFT_1$ and another D-brane represented by $\BCFT_2$, by adding Chan-Paton factors we can obtain a background where both D-branes are present.
-It is almost as though D-brane solitons do not interact.
-In ordinary field theories, simply adding soliton solutions together does not give a multi-soliton solution since the theory is nonlinear.
-Generally this is also true for solutions in open SFT.
-The simple intertwining solution however has a special structure, and we can attempt to find a solution by adding solutions creating $\BCFT_1$ and $\BCFT_2$ around the tachyon vacuum:
+Let us discuss multiple D-brane backgrounds.
+A surprising feature of D-branes is that they can be superimposed to create composite D-brane systems; it is almost as though D-branes do not interact.
+In ordinary field theories, adding soliton solutions does not give a multi-soliton solution since the theory is nonlinear.
+Suppose we superimpose simple intertwining solutions which create D-branes $\BCFT_1$ and $\BCFT_2$ out of the tachyon vacuum: